Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *Supernatural* is unusual.
 In the early seasons, Dean and Sam Winchester often have little or no support, often have to sustain themselves financially, and were routinely forced to impersonate law enforcement officers to gain resources while hunting [[monsters]].
 This was usually played for laughs, and the brothers generally used celebrity names or pop culture names for their fake identities.

-Buffy's mentor Giles reported to the "Watchers' Council" but they were usually so remote and ineffective as to be mere window dressing.
+Buffy's [[Mentor]] Giles reported to the "Watchers' Council" but they were usually so remote and ineffective as to be mere window dressing.

 Angel formed a detective agency to pay the bills, which is a sort of Patron.